xxchan/xxchan.github.io/_posts/2022-02-07-paxos-hard.md

 First, it talks about the replicated state machine and **tells you explicitly we are building the replicated log**.
 Engineers may be unfamiliar with consensus, but must know logs very well.

 Second, Raft chooses the **leader-based** approach: only the leader can interact with the outside world and append entries to the log.
 Paxos is instead completely **peer-to-peer**.
 Having a leader will usually make the main process or the "happy path" easier to understand.
 Raft chooses majority-write naturally.
 Then the only problem is how to handle the leader's crash, and Raft's approach is to restrict nodes from voting for *outdated* nodes.
 The trick is simple, but it also takes some effort to understand why it works because many edge cases are covered.
-The property to maintain is that the new leader must *at least* contain all majority-written entries, but whether it contains more is insignificant.
+The property to maintain is that the new leader must *at least* contain all majority-written entries, but whether it contains more pending entries is insignificant.

 Finally, inconsistent states exist in the replicate log, and the leader will fix it by overwriting.